 A mini exercise bike can help you do both of these things.
-First, pedaling a mini exercise bike is a great way to burn calories.
+First, pedalling a mini exercise bike is a great way to burn calories.

 You can easily burn 100 calories or more with the help of a mini exercise bike.
 And since most mini exercise bikes are small and lightweight, they're easy to add to your home gym setup or even at the office, making them extremely convenient.

 Second, mini exercise bikes can help you build muscle.
-While pedaling a mini exercise bike, you're working your legs and glutes, which are some of the largest muscle groups in your body.
+While pedalling a mini exercise bike, you're working your legs and glutes, which are some of the largest muscle groups in your body.